Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 Upgrading to a new version of Odoo can be challenging, especially if the database you work on contains custom modules.
 This page intent is to explain the technical process of upgrading a database with customized modules.
 For a standard overview, please refer to the :doc:`Upgrade documentation </administration/upgrade>`.

 We consider a custom module, any module that extends the standard code of Odoo and that was not built with the Studio app.
-Before upgrading those modules, or before asking for them to be upgraded, you might want to have a look at the :ref:`upgrade/sla` to make sure who's responsible for it.
+Before upgrading those modules, or before asking for them to be upgraded, have a look at the :ref:`upgrade/sla` to make sure who's responsible for it.

 While working on what we refer to as the **custom upgrade** of your database, keep in mind the goals of an upgrade: